 - Heaviness in appendages

 - Dry mouth

 In addition to these, another symptom is “nodding.”
-Nodding is a big part of the high from heroin as the user alternates between consciousness and unconsciousness, or alternating between alertness and lethargy.
+Nodding is a big part of the high from heroin, as the user alternates between alertness and lethargy.
 The result is heroin users typically “nod” forward before catching themselves.

 Long Term Effects of Heroin

-The long term effects of heroin differ depending on how the drug is consumed.
-Many users start using heroin in its powdered – an indicator that it’s in a more pure state.
+The long term effects of heroin differ depending on how users consume the drug.
+Many users start using heroin in its powdered form– an indicator that it’s in a more pure state.
 However, black tar heroin (a black, sticky substance that’s a result of impurities left behind in the process) needs to be dissolved or diluted and injected.
 Intravenous use of heroin can cause a host of other long-term effects, such as increased risk of contracting a disease like HIV and hepatitis, as well as infections such as endocarditis—an infection of the heart valves.